 Know your technology options.
 Automation solutions are available through custom development, software as a service (SaaS), and packaged solutions.
 Evaluate the short and long-term implications of all options to ensure you make the best call for your business.

-Gravity Web Services works with companies of all sizes to create custom solutions for process automation.
+Gravity Web Services works with companies of all sizes to analyze and create custom solutions for process automation.
 We work alongside business owners and executive managers to help them document the process, walk through the experience, figure out the automated flow, and then determine how to make the process easier — now and as the company grows in the future.
+This can be acomplished with a full custom solution or SaaS option fully adjusted to your business.

 Following are common areas to look for possible automation and process improvement.
 Remember to focus on processes that are frequent and repetitive.

-- Customer Service – the speed or ease of customer interactions
+- Customer Service – the speed and ease to manage customer interactions

 - Human Resources – processes for newly hired and/or outgoing employees